-The usual dose in one tablet either two or three times daily.
-You may be asked to take the tablets regularly each day, or to just take them on certain days of the month.
+The usual dose is one tablet either two or three times daily.
+You may be asked to take the tablets regularly each day, or just to take them on certain days of the month.

-The most common side-effects are feeling bloated, feeling sick, and headache.
+The most common side-effects are feeling bloated, feeling sick (nausea), and headache.
 These are generally mild in nature.